When transition questions are discussed in regard to SAT Writing/ACT English, they tend to be covered in two main forms.

 Now let’s look at a test-style example:

-made for tourists rather than for everyday wear.
-The 300,000 pair of shoes made every
+for tourists rather than for everyday wear.
+The 300,000 pair of shoes made every year are, however,

 A) NO CHANGE